 - Have a heavy flow

 Of course, this is just a general guideline so you might need to try both sizes to see what works best for you.

 Will it Leak & How Do I Know When to Change it?

 It shouldn’t leak if properly inserted.
 And yes, you can definitely wear a cup overnight while you sleep without any problems.
 If it does leak even though you inserted it correctly, you might need to either use a larger size OR that indicates that it’s time to empty it.
 Sometimes you might notice some extra blood right after you insert it; just make sure to wipe away any excess.

 There are literally hundreds of brands out there these days, or so it seems!
 I’m always hearing about new ones.
 You can even take a quiz that will recommend a cup for you (I’m sure it doesn’t have every single brand in its database though).
 I’ve tried my fair share of cups over the years:

 - Poppins Period Cup (my fave!)

 - Diva Cup (most well-known and you can probably find it in stores)

 - Rael Cup

-My personal fave is definitely the Bloody Buddy cup!
-They are available in multiple fun colors, have an inner rim to prevent leaks, and have small grips on the bottom for easy removal.
+My personal fave is definitely the Poppins Period cup! (formerly named Bloody Buddy) They are available in multiple fun colors, have an inner rim to prevent leaks, and have small grips on the bottom for easy removal.
 Plus the stem is flexible and small.
 They are sturdy but not too stiff; I actually prefer a more firm cup because it’s less prone to leak and easier to fully open when you insert it.